Senior Lecturer in Equine Surgery, Department of Veterinary Medicine,

 - Comparative Pathobiology:

-I am interested in the pathophysiology of bone and joint disease and repair repair.
-I am a Research Fellow in the Orthopaedics Research Unit, Department of Surgery, Addenbrooke’s Hospital, Cambridge where I work with Professor Andrew McCaskie in addition to providing a clinical orthopaedic service for equine patients at the Cambridge Equine Hospital.
+I am interested in the pathophysiology of bone and joint disease and repair.
+I am a Research Fellow in the division of Trauma and Orthopaedic Surgery, Department of Surgery, Addenbrooke’s Hospital, Cambridge where I work with Professor Andrew McCaskie in addition to providing a clinical orthopaedic service for equine patients at the Cambridge Equine Hospital.

 - Professor Andrew McCaskie, Department of Surgery, University of Cambridge